VincentTam/vincenttam.github.io/source/_posts/2014-01-05-gnu-ddrescue-a-powerful-data-recovery-tool.markdown

 Therefore, *always use a logfile*.[^doc_ub]

-Without adequate knowledge on GNU ddrescue, I stopped the task with ``, but it took the computer several minutes to receive this input.
+Without adequate knowledge on GNU ddrescue, I stopped the task with `<C-c>`, but it took the computer several minutes to receive this input.
 But what's next for an *incomplete* task?
 The files *don't* occupy the whole USB stick.
 It might took me another day if I waited for some while and then resumed the task.
 At that moment, I decided to try mounting the destination partition `/dev/sdyn`.
 Thinking that the destination was a NTFS partition from the partition table rendered by `fdisk -l`, I tried `mount -t ntfs /dev/sdyn`, but the computer wouldn't let me go.
 I was fortunate to be stopped by this error.
 Otherwise, I think I would do another harm to the file system.
 This time, I let `mount` to automatically decide the partition type by removing the `-t` flag.
 It worked!
 I could browse and open the file there.
 After that, I copied the files to a safe place (i.e. a *normal* data storage device) Finally, I've found that *most* of the files were salvaged, despite some corruption of the multimedia files.